 Barratt & Co was once the largest sugar confectionery manufacturer in the world.
 Today it is best known for children’s confectionery products such as Sherbet Fountains and Dip Dabs.

-One day George Barratt sold some hard brandy snaps that were half-baked.
-These were to prove popular.
+One day George Barratt sold some half-baked brandy snaps that were to prove popular.

 George Barratt relocated to Shepherdess Walk in Hoxton and established himself independently as a confectioner from 1852.
 He initially produced a few pounds of sweets a day, and was assisted by his wife and one employee, a sugar boiler.